michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

     output.txt: bin/analyse input.txt
        bin/analyse input.txt > output.txt

-The advantage of making `bin/analyse` a target dependency is that whenever this file is edited this step and any downstream steps will be regenerated when I call `make` again.
+The advantage of making `bin/analyse` as a target dependency is that whenever this file is edited this step and any downstream steps will be regenerated when I call `make` again.
 This is because `bin/analyse` will have a later time stamp that than file that depends on it.
 This clarifies a critical part of making workflow reproducible: it is not only when input data changes that a workflow needs to be rerun, but also any scripts that process or generate data.
-Declaring the data processing scripts as dependencies enforces this.
+Declaring the data processing scripts as dependencies enforces this requirement.

-## Abstraction of steps
+## Abstraction of analysis steps

 Consider this example Makefile with three targets: